zhorifiandi/zhorifiandi.github.io/_posts/2024-12-16-simplify-your-code-review-process-with-automation.md

 *.....
 2 hours later*

 - Product Manager🗿: Hey, Is there any deployment?
 Why can't I access the homepage?
 - Le Senior Reviewer 🗣️: Checking....
 What the *%@$%#...
-The last PR use the incorrect env variable...
+The last PR makes the cache hit ratio very low which bring down the database...

 *Disclaimer: Not real story of mine..*